SciML/NeuralPDE.jl/docs/src/tutorials/pino_ode.md

 This tutorial provides an example of how to use the Physics Informed Neural Operator (PINO) for solving a family of parametric ordinary differential equations (ODEs).

-## Operator Learning  for a family of parametric ODE.
+## Operator Learning for a family of parametric ODEs

 In this section, we will define a parametric ODE and solve it using a PINO.
 The PINO will be trained to learn the mapping from the parameters of the ODE to its solution.